kluctl/kluctl/docs/sealed-secrets.md

 The integration consists of two parts:
 1. Sealing of secrets
-1. Automatically choosing and deploying the correct secrets for a target environment/cluster
+1. Automatically choosing and deploying the correct secrets for a target

 # Requirements

-The [bootstrap](../bootstrap) deployment has to be deployed to your cluster, as it includes the sealed secrets controller.
-If the controller is not deployed, kluctl won't know which public keys to use for sealing.

-You can also provide your own version of the sealed-secrets operator, it however must be located in the kube-system namespace for now.
+The cluster must have the [sealed-secrets operator](https://github.com/bitnami-labs/sealed-secrets) installed.
+This can either be done through the [bootstrap command](./commands.md#bootstrap) or through some other/custom means.

 # Sealing of .sealme files

-Sealing is done via the `seal` command.
+Sealing is done via the [seal command](./commands.md#seal).
 It must be done before the actual deployment is performed.
 The `seal` command recursively searches for files that end with `.sealme`, renders them with the [Jinja2 templating](./jinja2-templating.md) engine and then seals them by invoking `kubeseal` (part of [sealed secrets](https://github.com/bitnami-labs/sealed-secrets)).